Honeywagon (vehicle): Use in film and television industry

 A honeywagon is a portable toilet unit used in the film and television industry.
 Many take the form of a specialized semi-trailer.

 In the UK a honeywagon usually refers to a set of toilets used by the cast and crew.
 These come in all shapes and sizes - either trailer-base or built into the box body of a truck.
 In America, the term honeywagon is usually given to a truck, trailer or combination of both with a number of dressing rooms for the actor.
 These either have individual toilets or a communal set built in.
 Some honeywagons will be just two large toilets.
-Others are a combination of variously sized rooms for specific purposes: these rooms can be private dressing rooms assigned to a single person, larger rooms configured for the wardrobe, or makeup departments, small individual toilets for the crew to share, and multiple user or individual shower rooms for bathing.
+Others are a combination of variously sized rooms for specific purposes: these rooms can be private dressing rooms assigned to a single person, larger rooms configured for the wardrobe or makeup departments, small individual toilets for the crew to share, and multiple user or individual shower rooms for bathing.

 Operation

 The operator connects a hose to the discharge outlet on the recreational vehicle, boat or building and pumps the waste into the wagon's holding tank.
-When the tank is full, the operator should empty the tank at an approved holding tank dump station or sewage lagoon.
+When the tank is full, the operator empties the tank at an approved holding tank dump station or sewage lagoon.